 The study spanned 3 years and followed 44 smokers who suffered with COPD and found that although e-cigarettes will not cure COPD, it will stop the decline in lung function and "may reverse some of the harm resulting from tobacco smoking in COPD patients."

-This study actually went a bit deeper than this though, as it looked at the difference between a control group (which kept on smoking cigarettes), duel users (who smoked cigarettes and used an E-cigarette) and only E-cigarette users.
+This study actually went a bit deeper than this though, as it looked at the difference between a control group (which kept on smoking cigarettes), dual users (who smoked cigarettes and used an E-cigarette) and only E-cigarette users.
 They found that across both groups that used an E-cigarette there were significant improvements.

 The group that used both cigarettes and E-cigarettes didn't have the same improvements as just E-cigarette users, but even just replacing a few of their cigarettes with puffs on an e-cigarette a day helped with their COPD symptoms.

-And this is in line with other studies on the toxin levels of duel users and e-cigarette only users.
+And this is in line with other studies on the toxin levels of dual users and e-cigarette only users.
 A Cancer Research UK study looked at the difference in the toxin levels between only E-cigarette users, E-cigarette and cigarette users and only cigarette users and hit upon the same point.
-They found that although those duel users who use both cigarettes and e-cigarettes have less toxins in their body compared to cigarette only smokers, they have many more toxins than those who just use e-cigarettes.
+They found that although those dual users who use both cigarettes and e-cigarettes have less toxins in their body compared to cigarette only smokers, they have many more toxins than those who just use e-cigarettes.

-The study by Dr Riccardo Polosa also found that among those who duel used E-cigarettes and cigarettes there was a sharp decrease in cigarette use over the 3 years.
+The study by Dr Riccardo Polosa also found that among those who dual used E-cigarettes and cigarettes there was a sharp decrease in cigarette use over the 3 years.
 Over 40% of these heavy smokers were, with the help of e-cigarettes, able to finally give up smoking.

 Though this study was on a small amount of people and larger studies will need to be done to make sure, the fact that this study was conducted over 3 years shows real promise for smokers with COPD.